HaydenPassmore09/OutboundCodeChallenge/README.md

 Consideration given to elegant UX and UI design.
 Use of commented code where appropriate.
 The candidate should be able to clearly articulate any additional work required to complete the challenge.

+There is a test file in the folder named "Test" in the root.